nofeaturesonlybugs/goovus/README.md

 Continuing with `libA` and `libB` you'd set `GOPRIVATE=go.company.corp` in your environment.
 This stops `go get` or `go mod tidy` from searching the internet for any modules beginning with `go.company.corp`.

-`goovus` uses a main configuration file and then one additional configuration file for each vanity domain.
+`goovus` uses a main configuration file and then one additional configuration file per vanity domain.

 The default configuration file directory is `$EXEHOME/conf` but you can set it to any directory with the `-c` or `-conf` flags.